anngroong/podcasts/content/guest/akhachikyan.md

 #guest_group = "wir"
 +++

-Dr. Arthur Khachikyan, who is an International Relations expert from Stanford University, specializing in Intervention.
+Dr. Arthur Khachikyan, an International Relations expert from Stanford University, specializing in intervention.
 He currently teaches at the Russian Armenian University in Yerevan.